 Yes, generally, enrollment in distance learning classes can be certified to the VA.
 Chapter 33, Post 9/11 GI Bill®, enrollment in distance learning classes can affect eligibility for BAH.
 The VA does not allow certification for enrollment in distance learning for remedial classes.

 How many college credits do I get from my military experience?

 Military credits will be evaluated through NPC's Records Office.
 How to request your military transcripts:

 Are Veterans Education Benefits taxable?

 Payments you receive for education, training or subsistence under any law administered by the Department of Veterans Affairs (VA) are tax free.
 Do not include these payments as income on your federal tax return.
-This information is from the IRS website www.irs.gov/publications/p970/ch01.html.
+Tax Benefits for Education is on the IRS website.
 You will need to check with your tax advisor regarding your individual state income tax requirements.

 Changes to Chapter 33 and Post 9/11 GI Bill® which affect your benefits